-Archimandrite Jack Khalil is a member of the Biblical Federation in Lebanon, the Hellenic Society of Biblical Studies, the Society of Biblical Literature in the USA, the Synodical Revision Committee of Liturgical Books, the Synodical Committee of preparing a modern translation of the New Testament.
-He is also a Central Committee member in the WCC since 2013, as well as a member of its Faith & Order Commission since 2014.
-And he was between 2007-2012 the Eastern Orthodox representative in the WCC Continuation Committee on "Ecumenism in the 21st Century".
+Archimandrite Jack Khalil is a member of the Biblical Federation in Lebanon, the Hellenic Society of Biblical Studies, the Synodical Revision Committee of Liturgical Books, the Synodical Committee of preparing a modern translation of the New Testament.
+He was a member of the WCC Central Committee (20132022-), as he is a member of Faith & Order Commission since 2014.
+He was between 20072012- the Eastern Orthodox representative in the WCC Continuation Committee on "Ecumenism in the 21st Century".
 He was for many years the Church representative of the Patriarchate of Antioch and All The East in the Committee of the Eastern Orthodox and Oriental Orthodox Churches for the Collaboration with the United Bible Societies.